RobTheThief/steelworks-ci-5/README.md

   - #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily ....
+    1. As a First Time Visitor, I want to easily understand the purpose of the site.
-    2. As a First Time Visitor, I want to be able to easily ...
+    2. As a First Time Visitor, I want to be able to easily see the different gym plans and the differences between them.
-    3. As a First Time Visitor, I want to be able to easily ....
+    3. As a First Time Visitor, I want to be able to easily register as a new user and log in.
+    4. As a First Time Visitor, I want to be able to easily see what classes are available.

   - #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to be able to ...
+    1. As a Returning Visitor, I want to be able to log in and see my account details and subscription.
-    2. As a Returning Visitor, I want to be able to ...
+    2. As a Returning Visitor, I want to be able to upgrade my subscription.
     3. As a Returning Visitor, I want to find contact information.

 - ### Design